MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 ### -NewName

-Allows the Process to be renamed
+Allows the process to be renamed.

 ```yaml
 Type: String